open-metadata/OpenMetadata/openmetadata-docs/content/connectors/ingestion/workflows/dbt/ingest-dbt-owner.md

 ---
-title: Ingest Owner from DBT
+title: Ingest Owner from dbt
 slug: /connectors/ingestion/workflows/dbt/ingest-dbt-owner
 ---

-# Ingest Owner from DBT
+# Ingest Owner from dbt

-Ingest the model/table owner information from DBT `manifest.json` or `catalog.json` file into openmetadata tables.
+Ingest the model/table owner information from dbt `manifest.json` or `catalog.json` file into openmetadata tables.

 The owner can be a user or a team in OpenMetadata.

-Follow the link [here](https://docs.getdbt.com/reference/resource-configs/meta) to add the owner to the DBT project's `schema.yml` file
+Follow the link [here](https://docs.getdbt.com/reference/resource-configs/meta) to add the owner to the dbt project's `schema.yml` file

 ## Requirements